 If there is to be any investment into a Fund by another fund under the control of the same Manager, it should be limited to 5% of a Fund's voting equity.
-Further, the rights of the investing fund as a Shareholder should not be used to prejudice other Shareholders.
+Further, the rights of the investing Fund as a Shareholder should not be used to prejudice other Shareholders.
 Therefore a Fund's Board should consider restricting the voting rights of the Manager in their capacity as a Shareholder.
+Additionally, care should be taken to ensure there is no double charging of fees by management.